gazebosim/docs/harmonic/install_ubuntu_src.md

 ## Install dependencies

-Before compiling it is necessary to install all the dependencies of the different packages that compose the Garden collection.
+Before compiling it is necessary to install all the dependencies of the different packages that compose the Harmonic collection.
 Every platform has a different method to install software dependencies.

 Add `packages.osrfoundation.org` to the apt sources list: